Opened February 12, 2016

-Through the work of Dominican American visual artists Scherezade Garcia and Firelei Báez, Unpacking Hispañola re-envisions the processes that construct historical narratives, racial subjectivity, and gender roles.
-Garcia and Baez create images that complicate the traditional distinctions between myths and historical ‘facts’, questioning the very nature of the historical narrative and its processes of creation.
-Channeling their own racialized experiences in the United States, the artists explore both Dominican and U.S. African-derived culture and history, challenging constructed racial hierarchies and inequalities in both countries.
+Unpacking Hispañola re-envisions the processes that construct historical narratives, racial subjectivity, and gender roles through the work of Dominican American visual artists Scherezade Garcia and Firelei Báez.
+Both artists create images that complicate the traditional distinctions between myths and historical ‘facts’, questioning the very nature of historical narratives.
+Channeling their own racialized experiences in the United States, the artists explore both Dominican and U.S. African-derived culture and history and challenge constructed racial hierarchies and inequalities in both countries.

-Grounded in similar political, social, and historical issues, Garcia and Baez create artworks that are instrumental in representing the diasporic transformations of Dominican immigrants in the United States.
-When living in the United States, Dominican Americans experience a different hegemonic system of racial classification and often redefine their own racial identity.
-Baez and Garcia blur and exaggerate dominant racial and gendered boundaries to recreate a specifically Dominican American subjectivity in an alternative space that exposes and critiques pervasive and global inequalities.
+Grounded in similar political, social, and historical issues, Garcia and Báez create artworks that are instrumental in representing the diasporic transformations of Dominican immigrants in the United States.
+When living in the United States, Dominican Americans experience a different hegemonic system of racial and gender classification and often redefine their own identity.
+The artists blur and exaggerate dominant racial and gendered boundaries to recreate a specifically Dominican American subjectivity in an alternative space that exposes and critiques pervasive and global inequalities.

 Unpacking Hispañola is curated by Abigail Lapin Dardashti